lindseyyoung1/World-Happiness-Report/README.md

 #### 04 Analysis
 Visualizations of data
 #### 05 Send to Client
-Final Project Report of data through Tableau Public link below. https://public.tableau.com/shared/ST2WXMYMF?:display_count=n&:origin=viz_share_link
+Final Project Report of data through Tableau Public in link below.
+Storyboard does not contain every step in the analysis, only those revelant to the final results. https://public.tableau.com/shared/ST2WXMYMF?:display_count=n&:origin=viz_share_link